john-m-burleson/NHANES-R-Programming/README.md

 Here is a Link to the NHANES website so you can first learn about this data repository:
 [NHANES Homepage]( https://www.cdc.gov/nchs/nhanes/)
+*A understanding of their metadata repository is highly encourged*

+**Who can benifit from this code repository?**

 This is to help anybody that would like to conduct research using the  *National Health and Nutrition Examination Survey (NHANES) * data repository using R. In this project we go from: downloading our data directly from the NHANES data repository, using a R package called *RNHANES* , to cleaning our data, imputing missing values using a R package called  *mi*, providing descriptive statistics with graphics, and using logistic regression to try and forecast our results.